sfortop/ivory-serializer-benchmark/README.md

 ### Benchmark

-We use [PHPBench](https://phpbench.readthedocs.io/) internally, with sane defaults setup for benchmarking the serializers.
+We use [PHPBench](https://phpbench.readthedocs.io/) internally, with same defaults setup for benchmarking the serializers.

 To benchmark serialization, you can use: